rainbow494/arch-1/doc/en-us/amazon-architecture.markdown

     *   Use a "voice of the customer," which is a realistic story from a customer about some specific part of your site's experience.
 This helps managers and engineers connect with the fact that we build these technologies for real people.
 Customer service statistics are an early indicator if you are doing something wrong, or what the real pain points are for your customers.

     *   Infrastructure for Amazon, like for Google, is a huge competitive advantage.
 They can build very complex applications out of primitive services that are by themselves relatively simple.
-They can scale their operation independently, maintain unparalleled system availability, and introduce new services quickly without the need for massive reconfiguration.</div>
+They can scale their operation independently, maintain unparalleled system availability, and introduce new services quickly without the need for massive reconfiguration.